Humans and Autonomous Agents Lab

 Simulation Icon

 This line of research deals with reasoning, learning, and deliberation of norms within multiagent systems.
-The overarching goal is to look beyond preferences (stated or revealed) and move towards a more holistic sense of autonomy.
+The overarching goal is to look beyond preferences and move towards a more holistic sense of agency.